hpe-dev-incubator/hpe-dev-portal/content/blog/kubernetes-clusters-as-code-part1.md

 In order to use the data source available for cluster, you should add the below block and provide the cluster name and space id.
 Using this data source, terraform will fetch the cluster server and user token associated with it.

 In the below block, "tf-test" is the **name** of the pre-created cluster.
-Example usage of this data source is shown in section 1.5.3.

 <!--EndFragment-->